cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 e.g., `@conveyor at (2, 4) facing west`.

 The cardinal directions are related to the coordinate system of the schematic, i.e., conveyor facing east is moving items from left to right.

+> [!NOTE]
+> When a block is flipped horizontally, the block's default orientation changes from `east` to `west`.
+Subsequent rotation is then compounded with the altered orientation; rotating a horizontally flipped block to `north` results in a block with the `south` orientation.

+### Regions

+The `flip` and `facing` clauses can be also applied to regions.
+In that case, the entire region is flipped and rotated to face the new cardinal directon (the original, non-rotated direction is `east`).
+When the region is flipped or rotated, all contained elements - both blocks and nested regions - are flipped and rotated accordingly.
+Nested regions themselves can be also flipped or rotated.

 ## Block configuration